Kiruthika162003/Genius-Bot/README.md

+# Genius Bot - AI Chatbot
-# Genius Bot - AI Chatbot with GPT-3.5 Integration
+# 1. Genius Bot - AI Chatbot with GPT-3.5 Integration

 Genius Bot is an advanced AI-powered chatbot that leverages the power of OpenAI's GPT-3.5 model to provide intelligent and human-like responses to user inputs.
 This repository contains the source code and instructions to set up and run Genius Bot on your local machine.